WTI Oil Prices

 What Factors Determine Oil Prices?

 Crude oil as a commodity, its futures are the world's most actively traded commodity.
-There are large numbers of factors influencing the crude oil prices and the prices of WTI crude oil futures, such as global macroeconomic conditions, political, war, market speculation, production costs, supply and demand, the value of U.S. Dollar and so on.
-Such as the Iraqi invasion of Kuwait in 1990, average monthly prices of oil rose from $17 per barrel in July to $36 per barrel in October.
+There are large numbers of factors influencing the crude oil prices and the prices of WTI crude oil futures, such as global macroeconomic conditions, political, war, market speculation, production costs, supply and demand, the value of the U.S. Dollar, and so on.
+Such as the Iraqi invasion of Kuwait in 1990, the average monthly price of oil rose from $17 per barrel in July to $36 per barrel in October.